Pentagon chief to visit U.S. aircraft carrier in South China Sea

 Beijing has rebuked Washington over the patrol while China's navy commander has warned that a minor incident could spark war in the South China Sea if the United States did not stop its "provocative acts".

-U.S. defence officials have said Carter would not be on any warship carrying out such patrols.
+U.S. defense officials have said Carter would not be on any warship carrying out such patrols.

 "Teddy Roosevelt's presence there and our visit is a symbol of our commitment to our rebalance (to Asia) and the importance of the Asia-Pacific to the United States," Carter said on Wednesday.